aaronbloomfield/pdr/labs/lab06/index.md

 If there are a lot of differences, then you should run your program on a small grid with the smaller word file (i.e. words2.txt).
 Once you solve the differences with the smaller grid file and word file, most of the differences with the larger grid/word files should disappear.

-Lastly, you can provide the `-w` flag to diff to have it ignore all whitespace on the lines it is comparing.

 ### Shell Scripting ###

 Through the various programming languages we've seen (Java, C++, etc.), we can make a computer do many things.
 Yet there are still limitations to what we can do in these languages.
 How could you get a directory listing in Java, for example?
 Or easily invoke Unix commands from C++?
 While these are certainly possible, they are often difficult to accomplish.

-Yet programmers often have a need to do these sorts of things.
+Programmers often have a need to do these sorts of things.
 For example, a script that we wrote takes all the submissions made to the submission server, compiles and executes them, and saves the execution output to various files.
-This allows the compilation and execution to be automated, and thus saves the graders a lot of time.
+This allows the compilation and execution to be automated, and saves the graders a lot of time.

 The *shell* is the command-line interface that you use when you are interactively using Unix (i.e. the Linux command line).
-There are many shells out there, some of the more popular being bash, csh, and ksh.
+There are many shells out there, some of the more popular being bash, zsh, and csh.
 Bash is the standard shell that the vast majority of shell scripts are written in, and is the shell we'll be using for this tutorial.

 The original Unix shell was written by Stephen Bourne and released 1978.
 It was just called 'sh', which is short for 'shell'.
 In 1987, Brian Fox updated the shell, and decided to name it 'Bourne-again shell', a play on the original author's name.
 Hence the name of 'bash'.